thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 Similar to TiltPi or the Tilt Hydrometer app, TiltBridge supports logging to Google Sheets.
 Setting up Google Sheets is more involved than either `Fermentrack`_ or `Brewers Friend`_, but provides a free, easily accessible cloud data service.

-Due to hardware constraints, TiltBridge cannot communicate via HTTPS, and must rely upon a proxy service hosted at `tiltbridge.com`_ to translate between HTTP and HTTPS.
-If these constraints are removed in the future, HTTPS support may be readded to allow the TiltBridge to directly communicate with Google Sheets.
-As a result of the proxy requirement, TiltBridge will not transmit data to Google Sheets more than once every 15 minutes.

 Preparing Google Sheets to Receive Data